inioluwaeboda1/WikiStream-Lakehouse/README.md

 Wiki Lakehouse (Kafka → S3/Glue → Athena)
 =========================================

-**What it is**An end-to-end, containerized pipeline that streams Wikipedia RecentChange events, lands raw data in S3, curates it to partitioned Parquet with AWS Glue (plus a Glue Crawler for schema), and materializes daily aggregates in Athena.
-Airflow orchestrates everything; Docker Compose makes it reproducible.
+**An end-to-end, containerized pipeline that streams Wikipedia RecentChange events, lands raw data in S3, curates it to partitioned Parquet with AWS Glue (plus a Glue Crawler for schema), and materializes daily aggregates in Athena.
+Airflow orchestrates everything; Docker Compose makes it reproducible.**

 Architecture (why each piece)
 -----------------------------